Chart Color Schemes

 Cultural Diversity

-Port Douglas had a higher cultural diversity compared to most local areas, with 14.0% speaking a language other than English at home and 34.2% born overseas.
-Christianity was the predominant religion in Port Douglas, comprising 39.3%.
-Judaism, however, showed an overrepresentation of 0.3%, compared to 0.2% regionally.
+Port Douglas has a higher cultural diversity than most local markets, with 14.0% of its population speaking a language other than English at home and 34.2% born overseas.
+Christianity is the predominant religion in Port Douglas, comprising 39.3% of the population.
+However, Judaism is notably overrepresented, making up 0.3% compared to 0.2% across the rest of Queensland.

 Frequently Asked Questions - Diversity